OfficeDev/teams-toolkit-samples/react-retail-dashboard/README.md

 1. In Debug mode, select one of the debug configurations (`Hosted workbench`, `Teams workbench`, `Outlook workbench` and `The Microsoft 365 app workbench` are supported) and press start button.
 The browser will be opened and you need to sign in with your Microsoft 365 account.
 2. Click `Add` if you selected `Teams workbench` in previous step.
-3. You should see the app running in your selected hub.
+3. You should see the app running in your selected hub:
 ![teams-hosted](assets/teams-hosted.png)
+Contoso Retail Dashboard in Teams
 ![outlook-hosted](assets/outlook-hosted.png)
+Contoso Retail Dashboard in Outlook
 ![office-hosted](assets/office-hosted.png)
+Contoso Retail Dashboard in Office

 ## Advanced usage of this sample